Get Carter: Post-production

+Music

 The majority of the film's music was composed by Roy Budd, a jazz pianist and composer, who had previously worked on soundtracks for Soldier Blue and Flight of the Doves.
 Aside from its score, Budd also composed three songs: "Looking For Someone", "Love Is A Four Letter Word" (with lyrics by Jack Fishman) and "Hallucinations".
-The theme (otherwise known as "Carter Takes a Train"), the best-known piece from the film, was played by Budd and the other members of his jazz trio, Jeff Clyne (double bass) and Chris Karan (percussion), and was recorded on a budget of £450.
+The theme (otherwise known as "Carter Takes a Train"), the best-known piece from the film, was played by Budd and the other members of his jazz trio, Jeff Clyne (double bass) and Chris Karan (percussion), and was recorded on a budget of £450 (£8,700 in 2024).
 The musicians recorded the soundtrack live, direct to picture, playing along with the film.
 To save time and money Budd did not use overdubs, simultaneously playing a real harpsichord, a Wurlitzer electric piano and a grand piano.
 Budd described the experience as "uncomfortable, but it sounded pleasant".
 The theme tune features the sounds of the character's train journey from London to Newcastle.

-The theme was released as a 7" vinyl single by Pye Records in 1971, titled simply Carter and backed with "Plaything", another piece composed for the soundtrack.
+The theme was released as a 7" vinyl single by Pye Records in 1971, titled simply "Carter" and backed with "Plaything", another piece composed for the soundtrack.
 Original copies of the record are much sought after by collectors and sell for around £100.
 The soundtrack—including pieces not used in the film—was originally only available in its entirety in Japan, where it was released on Odeon Records.
 It was released in the UK in 1998 by the Cinephile label, a subsidiary of Castle Communications.
 In 2012, the theme was included on the Soul Jazz Records compilation British TV, Film and Library Composers.

 The film includes other music which is not included on the soundtrack LP.
 The music playing in the nightclub scene is an uptempo cover of the 1969 Willie Mitchell tune "30-60-90" performed live by the Jack Hawkins Showband, which was the resident band at the Oxford Galleries night club.
 The pub singer, played by Denea Wilde, performs a cover of "How About You?" by Burton Lane and Ralph Freed, a song more associated with glamorous Hollywood films than the backrooms of Newcastle pubs.
 The Pelaw Hussars, a local juvenile jazz band and majorette troupe, also appear and perform two numbers, "When The Saints Go Marching In" and "Auld Lang Syne".